 maintain sufficient stock to resolve coverage Incidents and Communication Hub faults as described in the CH Installation and Maintenance Support Materials.

-Where a Party submits a Communications Hub Order for the Central Region or the South Region that results in greater than 10% of the total number of Communications Hubs in the Communications Hub Order being Mesh Communications Hubs, the DCC may request an explanation why the quantity of Mesh Communications Hubs ordered is required and where such an explanation is requested the Party shall provide the explanation via email promptly.
+Where a Party submits a Communications Hub Order for the 2G/3G mobile communications technology in 2G/3G Central or 2G/3G South that results in greater than 10% of the total number of Communications Hubs in the Communications Hub Order being Mesh Communications Hubs, the DCC may request an explanation why the quantity of Mesh Communications Hubs ordered is required and where such an explanation is requested the Party shall provide the explanation via email promptly.

 Each Party shall ensure that its Communications Hubs Order is such that it would not result in a requirement for the DCC to deliver a single Consignment that comprises only Communications Hub Auxiliary Equipment.